The BEST day trip to Dry Tortugas National Park (UPDATED 2025)

 Booking a day trip to Dry Tortugas National Park

-Another route I considered doing was via seaplane.
+Another route I considered was via seaplane.
 Could you imagine the views of the crystalline waters from above?
 And landing on the water??
-This transport happens to be the quickest travel time at 45 minutes each way.
-Honestly, though, a seaplane just simply was not in my budget even for the cheaper half-day option.
-The visit to Dry Tortugas was shorter and I knew I wanted to soak up my time on the island.
-If you are interested though, there are two different options: a half-day excursion at $342/person either in the morning or afternoon or a full day excursion at $600.
+This transport happens to be the quickest travel time, at 45 minutes each way.
+Honestly, though, a seaplane simply was not in my budget even for the cheaper half-day option.
+The visit to Dry Tortugas was shorter, and I knew I wanted to soak up my time on the island.
+If you are interested, though, there are two different options: a half-day excursion at $466 per person (source).

 **Plus-sized traveler heads-up: There is a maximum weight per passenger is 325lbs.
 This is due to the weight limitations of the aircraft.